BillBinAz/weatherBridge/README.md

 # WeatherBridge
-Python3 code to upload weather data from wifiLogger, and rtl_433 to isy994.
+Python3 code to upload weather data from wifiLogger, and rtl_433 to IoX.

 ## Dependencies